Is there a greater bond than that of mother and baby?

 At the outset of the mother-and-baby study, researchers noted that it was intended as a pilot project.
 After releasing the preliminary findings, they said the data would help the HeartMath research team in formulating hypotheses, methodology and statistical analysis for future research projects.

-Click here for a list of links to research articles on the HeartMath Institute Web site about the fascinating research into heart-brain interactions between people as well as related topics.
+Click here for a list of links in to the HeartMath Institute’s Research Library about the fascinating research into heart-brain interactions between people as well as related topics.
 And parents … you know that loving your little darlings and teaching them to love starts at birth and goes on and on.

 HeartMath founder Doc Childre’s widely praised e-book Teaching Children to Love: 80 Games & Fun Activities for Raising Balanced Children in Unbalanced Times has been called “essential reading for any parent,” and we highly recommend it as you and your children grow in love.